Pink Bourbon Coffee

 How does it taste?

-This vibrant bean possesses a bright, smooth tropical acidity and a dark honey sweetness.
-We taste cherries, dried apricots, orange, cacao nibs, and hazelnut.
+This vibrant bean possesses a bright, smooth citrus acidity and a dark honey sweetness.
+We taste pear, nectarine, orange, and cacao nibs.
 Pour overs made a dense cup of coffee that changed drastically when a little “bypass” water was added.
-We taste more blueberry, marjoram, and lemon when we use this technique.
+We taste more melon, marjoram, and lemon when we use this technique.

 Consequently, it has a little something for everyone no matter how you brew it.
 We even love this bean brewed in a plain old Mr. Coffee machine.